mstade/address/README.md

 ## Usage

 Include the address library as a dependency to your AMD module using the namespaced module name 'am-address/address'.
-Optionally include the 'ok' and 'error' utilites
+Optionally include the 'ok' and 'error' utilities

 ```javascript
 define(function(require) {